 Bonuses are taxed as normal employment income.
-The new income tax code introduced in Greece in 2014 confirmed that stock options to employees constitute a taxable benefit in kind and are also taxed as normal employment income.
+The new income tax code introduced in Greece in 2014 confirmed that stock options to employees constitute a taxable benefit in kind and are also taxed either as normal employment income or as income from capital gain depending on the time of, i.e. the period from the their holding by the beneficiary acquisition of the right to transfer of shares.
 The time at which the option is exercised or transferred is defined as the time at which the benefit is taxed.
 The tax base is determined using the market price of the stock reduced by the cost of the option.